gradient-ai/Deployments/README.md

 This creates a TensorFlow 2.6 model using the Fashion-MNIST dataset.
 Our purpose here is to show working deployments so we do not attempt anything large or complicated.

-Run the Workflow fashion-mnist.yaml in the usual way Workflows are run on Gradient:
+Run the Workflow `fashion-mnist.yaml` in the usual way Workflows are run on Gradient:

- - Clone this repo
+ - Clone this repo to your machine: `git clone https://github.com/gradient-ai/Deployments`
- - Create Project
+ - Create a Project `Fashion MNIST` and get its ID
- - Create Workflow and get its ID
+ - Create a Workflow `fashion-mnist` within the Project, and get its ID
- - Create output Dataset
+ - Create a Dataset `fashion-mnist` within the Project
- - Invoke the Workflow on the command line: `gradient workflows run --id <Workflow ID> --path fashion-mnist.yaml`
+ - Invoke the Workflow on the command line: `gradient workflows run --id <Your Workflow ID> --path fashion-mnist.yaml`

+For information on creating Projects, Workflows, Datasets, and setting up the CLI, refer to the [Gradient documentation](https://docs.paperspace.com/gradient/) or [tutorials](https://docs.paperspace.com/gradient/get-started/tutorials-list).

 ### 2. Deploy the model using Deployments

 This deploys the model from step 1 and makes it ready to receive inference data.

- - Add model ID from step 1 to the model spec file `fashion-mnist-spec.yaml`
+ - Add the model ID from the trained model in step 1 to your copy of the model spec file `fashion-mnist-spec.yaml` from the cloned repo
- - Invoke the Deployment from the command line: `gradient deployments create --name fashion-mnist --projectId <Project ID> --spec fashion-mnist-deployment-spec.yaml`
+ - Invoke the Deployment from the command line: `gradient deployments create --name fashion-mnist --projectId <Your Project ID> --spec fashion-mnist-deployment-spec.yaml`

 The resulting deployment is visible in the GUI under the Deployments tab for your project.

 ### 3. Send inference data to the model

-We need to send 784*784 pixel Fashion-MNIST images to the model, so this is more easily done by script than on the command line.
+We need to send 784x784 pixel Fashion-MNIST images to the model, so this is more easily done by script than on the command line.

 We therefore call the script using another Workflow:

- - Create Workflow and get its ID
+ - Create Workflow `fashion-mnist-infer` within your Project, and get its ID
- - Invoke the Workflow in the same way as step 1, but with the YAML file for this step: `gradient workflows run --id <Workflow ID> --path fashion-mnist-inference.yaml`
+ - Invoke the Workflow in the same way as step 1, but with the Workflow ID and YAML file for this step: `gradient workflows run --id <Your Workflow ID> --path fashion-mnist-infer.yaml`

 For this inference data, the true classes are also available, so the output will show the true class and the model's predicted class for each image.
+They should be mostly the same.

 ## Next Steps

 Gradient Deployments contain more than shown here, and we are rapidly adding functionality.

-In future material we plan to show
+In future material what we plan to show includes:

 - Create deployment in a Workflow
 - Invoke deployment via SDK